Gearhungry logo.

 In simple words, QoS is as important to your network as the waiting place is to the McDonald’s Drive-Thru.
 If someone ordered $50 of stuff, they can sit and wait for their order to be ready; those who only want a coke can simply pass and get along with their business without waiting in line.

-Managed vs. Unmanaged Switches - If you’re in the market looking for the best Ethernet switch, you might have also noted there are managed and unmanaged devices.
+Managed vs. unmanaged switches - If you’re in the market looking for the best Ethernet switch, you have probably noticed there are managed and unmanaged devices.
 Which one is right for you pretty much depends on the type of network you’re creating.

 However, keep in mind that managed switches cost more than unmanaged ones.
 Setting up your parameters could also be tricky if you’re not an expert.
 Furthermore, some managed switches tend to reset to factory configuration every now and then, so you’ll have to keep reconfiguring your device each time this happens.